 - A. Amendments.
 Amendments to a special land use approval shall be permitted only under the following circumstances: - 1.
 The holder of a special land use approval shall notify the Zoning Administrator, in writing, of any desired change. - 2.
 Minor Amendment.
 Minor changes may be approved by the Zoning Administrator and the Planning Commission Chair upon determining that the proposed amendment(s) will not alter the uses and basic character of the special land use approval, nor any specified conditions imposed as part of the original approval.
 Minor changes include, but are not limited to the following: - a.
 Changes necessary to conform to other laws or regulations of the Township, the Leelanau County Road Commission, or other County, State, or Federal regulatory agencies. - b.
-Change of phases or in the sequence of phases, only if all phases of the special land use have received final approval and provided that the change does not alter any conditions of approval. - c.
-An increase of less than twenty-five (25) percent in the main building's usable floor area, the land area occupied by the main or accessory uses, the size of the parking area, the number of parking spaces provided, occupancy load, capacity or membership, or traffic generation. - 3.
+Change of phases or in the sequence of phases, only if all phases of the special land use have received final approval and provided that the change does not alter any conditions of approval. - 3.
 Major Amendment.
 A major amendment to an approved special land use shall require a new application and review as required by this Article. - a.
-A major amendment shall be considered as one (1) or more of the following: - i.
-A new special land use or the use is expansion of a special land use to an adjacent property that was not included in a previous approved special land use application. - ii.
+A major amendment shall be considered as one (1) or more of the following: - A new special land use or the use is expansion of a special land use to an adjacent property that was not included in a previous approved special land use application. - ii.
 Any proposed amendment that is not a minor amendment. - B. Additional Information and Escrow Funds.
 The Planning Commission may require such additional information, data, or studies to be prepared by a qualified person or persons as deemed reasonably necessary to determine conformance with the General Standards and Specific Requirements of this Article, and the site plan review standards in Article 13.
 This material may include, but is not limited to, aerial photographs, traffic studies, wetlands delineation, soil tests, study and analysis of the perceived need for the proposed special land use in the Township and the area, legal and engineering review, and other pertinent information.
 Approval of the Benzie-Leelanau District Health Department, the Leelanau County Road Commission, the Cedar Area Fire & Rescue Department, or other agencies that may be required to develop the site shall not be the sole determining factor in this regard.
-The Planning Commission may require the applicant to provide the additional information, data, or studies or the Planning Commission may select an independent entity.
-If an independent entity is selected to perform this work, then the charges for this work and all related costs, including analysis by professionals, shall be paid from the Performance Guarantee, per Section 13.1.K., applicable to the application.
+The Planning Commission may require the Applicant to provide the additional information, data, or studies or the Planning Commission may select an independent entity.
+If an independent entity is selected to perform this work, then the charges for this work and all related costs, including analysis by professionals, shall be paid from the Performance Guarantee, per Section 13.1.J., applicable to the application.